 Written by Prof. Roger O’Sullivan and Dr. Conor Cunningham, Institute of Public Health (in Ireland and Northern Ireland)

 The Institute of Public Health is studying knowledge, practice and decision making among health professionals in relation to physical activity promotion with older adults in Ireland.
 They have recently completed a comprehensive systemic review, and a review of policy.
 The policy review shows that policymakers globally are moving towards prevention and promoting lifestyle change.
-The Institute has also received over 450 survey responses from healthcare professionals, such as GP’s, Physiotherapists, and Occupational Therapists as part of this work and in-depth interviews will now take place.
+The Institute has also received over 450 survey responses from healthcare professionals, such as GP’s, Physiotherapists, and Occupational Therapists as part of this work.
+In-depth interviews will now take place.

 People are living longer than ever before

-The situation is not unique to the island – at a local, national, European and global level, people are living longer than ever before.
+The situation is not unique to the island.
+At a local, national, European and global level, people are living longer than ever before.

 Adding quality and health to longer lives

 Dr Conor Cunningham, Public Health Interventions Officer at the Institute of Public Health, believes it is about adding ‘quality’ to the longevity dividend.